 The loblolly pines grow high in the sky here, too.
 And seeing them in their original home brings flashes of images of smoke and fire from Bastrop.

-I was staying in the Mill Pond campsite.
+I was staying at the Mill Pond campsite.
 The only site that’s for tents exclusively.
 There are cabins here, and the majority of the remaining sites are to accommodate RV’ers.
 This park is much smaller than I anticipated when I originally looked at the map, but nothing feels like it’s too close together here.

 The headquarters is a petite building next to the pine trees, and a historical marker awaits you at the parking spaces in front.
 Old Town of Port Caddo, the sign reads, “Ancestral home of the Texas Caddo Indians, this region gained a distinctive character in the 19th century”.
-The sign continues to describe the area in and around this park, and notates how important this area was as a port for the towns Jefferson and Marshall.
+The sign continues to describe the area in and around this park and notates how important this area was as a port for the towns, Jefferson and Marshall.

 After grabbing my souvenirs and having a chat with the park employees I made my way to the site.
 The roads are lined with trees, and the sun fights for top billing.
 Carving your way around the park you’ll come to see the former Civilian Conservation Corps barracks that have been converted to the cabins along with the playground, and the CCC-built recreation hall.